Yang-LONG/Yang-LONG/README.md

 - 👋 Hi, I’m @Yang-LONG
-- 👀 I’m interested in medical/health AI.
+- 👀 I’m interested in medical/health AI, Machine Learning, Deep Learning.
-- 🌱 I’m currently learning Hadoop, PyTorch and so on to gradually becoming full-stack.
+- 🌱 I’m currently learning Hadoop, CUDA and so on to gradually become full-stack.
-- 💞️ I’m looking to collaborate on ...
 - 📫 You can reach me by sending Email: longyy307@126.com.

 <!---